fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 # SMS texting in Teams with Microsoft Calling Plan numbers

 > [!NOTE]
-> Articles for SMS overview and guidance will be released when SMS is Generally Available.
+> SMS for Teams Calling Plans is currently in private preview and will be generally available in late February.
+Articles for SMS overview and guidance will be released when the product is generally available.